iresil/FowlFlightForensics/README.md

   - Each time aggregations are performed and the state store is necessary, a new store name is generated using a UUID, so that aggregations from previous runs aren't taken into account.
 This was done because there were permissions issues when attempting to delete data from the state store.
+- The entire pipeline is packaged in one single application.
+In a production environment, this code would probably be built as a set of microservices, so that the appropriate resources can be dedicated to each part of the stream.
+- The stream to process gets created from a CSV file and the output gets written to a CSV file.
+Both files always have the same contents.
+This doesn't make much sense from a Kafka perspective, since in a real-case scenario we would have a steady stream of information being processed.

 ## Environment Setup
 ### Requirements